 Assorted racer comments following the opening round of the season.

-In Quotebook, a selection of riders detail how their races played out at round one of the 2021 Lucas Oil Pro Motocross championship, the opening round of the season at Fox Raceway.
+In Quotebook, a selection of riders detail how their races played out at the opening round of the 2023 Pro Motocross Championship at Fox Raceway.

 Cooper Webb (Red Bull KTM) – Fifth:

 This was very, very last minute to race here, obviously with the injury being the main reason.
 Together with the team we got things done and last week was the first 30-minute moto I’ve done since 2021, so prep hasn’t been ideal, but today was solid for me, and I was really happy with it.
 We showed some speed, showed some potential and are ready to give it another shake in Hangtown.

 It was an eventful day here, for sure.
 I was riding really good, but ended up going down twice in that first moto – I think Coop saw me five times and was probably wondering what I was doing.
 Went out in moto two and had a big battle with Dylan Ferrandis, probably should have executed a couple things better on my end to make a move, but stoked to come away with fourth and take the battle into Hangtown.